 You don’t have to practice law with a JD

 Often, students want to know if it’s still worth getting a Juris Doctor (JD) degree if they know they don’t want to practice law.
 Really investigate what your passion and drive for going to law school is.
 A Law degree does open doors, but you don’t want to go to law school just in case it may open a door.
 That’s a huge investment of your time and money for a hypothetical.
 However, there are some great consulting, business, accounting, and other corporate jobs that are JD preferred, even though they don’t require the practice of law.
 JD preferred means they prefer candidates who have a legal background, legal training, understanding of case law, and the ability to write policy and draft important documents.
 They want someone with these skills, even though it's not something you must be a barred attorney for.
 Having a JD for some jobs will also allow you to advance in your career faster.
-For example, there are many consulting firms that value the background, experiences, and skills gained in law school.
+For example, many consulting firms value the background, experiences, and skills gained in law school.
 There are also finance and compliance jobs that offer higher pay for a candidate with a Law degree.
 In terms of compliance, you can also look into higher education compliance like Title IX compliance or insurance work.

 There are well over 30 different areas of law you can practice, and some might speak more to you than others.
 To answer the question “Is law school right for me?”, you also need to ask yourself: What are the areas I want to effect change in?
 If you start with this main question, you’ll find yourself with more clarity, insight, and direction as to what the next best move is for your future career.